 Surveying and Recording Heritage

 Historic England produces technical advice on how to survey historic places to the best standard possible.
-This section provides an introduction to our technical advice.
+This section provides an introduction to our technical advice on the following topics:

 These guidelines are designed to help those intending to use airborne laser scanning (ALS), also known as lidar, for archaeological survey.